 For me, seaweed seemed to provide a way of joining up my passions for food, wellbeing and the environment.
 My two maternity leaves gave me some headspace (or at least – time not at work!) to develop my business ideas a bit.
 I experimented with all sorts of seaweed products – pesto, tapenade, tea, biscuits and crisps.
 But I initially settled on seaweed stock as a unique product which captures some of the key nutritional benefits of seaweed (particularly iodine) in a user-friendly way, and with relatively uncomplicated requirements in terms of packaging, storage etc.

-Much food testing later, I felt about ready to start trying to sell the seaweed stock.
+Much food testing later, I felt about ready to start the real process of setting up a seaweed business.
 It was impossible to find the time whilst working and juggling childcare, so I decided to take the plunge and leave my job.
 It felt like a massive leap into the unknown, and a big risk financially but I couldn’t help but think if I didn’t try, I would always wonder where it could have gone.

 Tell us about your products and why you think they are special?